Priyanka-Burra/AnaVerse-2.0-Anomaly-Detection/README.md

 # AnaVerse-2.0-Anomaly-Detection
 Anomaly Detection project for AnaVerse 2.0 Kaggle competition using KNN and data preprocessing.

-## 📌 Project Overview
-This project is part of the AnaVerse 2.0 Kaggle competition, where the goal is to predict anomalies based on sensor readings.

-## 🧠 Approach
-- Data preprocessing and scaling
-- K-Nearest Neighbors (KNN) model
-- Model evaluation and submission

-## 🛠️ Tools & Technologies
-- Python
-- Pandas, NumPy
-- Scikit-learn
-- Jupyter Notebook

-## 📊 Output
-The complete analysis and model workflow is available in the HTML notebook:
-- `AnaVerse_2.0_Data_Science_Submission.html`

-## 🏁 Competition Status
-- Successfully submitted on Kaggle
-- Participation demonstrated end-to-end ML workflow
 # AnaVerse 2.0 – Anomaly Detection (Kaggle)

 ## 📌 Project Overview
-This project is part of the AnaVerse 2.0 Kaggle competition, where the goal is to predict anomalies based on sensor readings.
+This project was developed as part of the **AnaVerse 2.0 Kaggle Competition**, aiming to detect anomalies from sensor-based data using machine learning techniques.

+---

+## 🎯 Objective
+- Identify anomalous sensor readings
+- Build an end-to-end anomaly detection pipeline

+---

 ## 🧠 Approach
-- Data preprocessing and scaling
+- Data cleaning and preprocessing
+- Feature scaling
-- K-Nearest Neighbors (KNN) model
+- K-Nearest Neighbors (KNN) for anomaly detection
 - Model evaluation and submission

+---

 ## 🛠️ Tools & Technologies
 - Python